Donald Trump-Kim Jong-un come together for historic meet: 10 things to know about the Singapore summit

 5. “I think the entire world is watching this moment.
 Many people in the world will think of this as a scene from a fantasy…science fiction movie,” Kim Jong-un was heard telling Donald Trump.
 “We overcame all kinds of scepticism and speculations about this summit and I believe that this is good for the peace,” he said.
 “I believe this is a good prelude for peace.”

-See in Pictures | Donald Trump, Kim Jong Un’s historic Singapore handshake
+See in Pictures | Donald Trump, Kim Jong-Un’s historic Singapore handshake

 6. US President Donald Trump also suggested that he had a fruitful interaction with the North Korean leader.
 Adding that meet was “very, very, very good,” Trump said both the countries have an “excellent relationship.”
 He also predicted that the Kim Jong and he “will solve a big problem, a big dilemma.”
 Trump was joined by Secretary of State Mike Pompeo, National Security Adviser John Bolton, and John Kelly, White House Chief of Staff, for the expanded talks, while Kim’s team included former military intelligence chief Kim Yong Chol, foreign minister Ri Yong Ho and Ri Su Yong, vice chairman of the ruling Workers’ Party.